alexose/synthwave/README.md

 using a 3D printed shell and common, off-the-shelf components.
 With a materials list under $300, Synthwave is designed to be an entry point for anyone looking to learn more about ocean-based carbon capture.

-It is designed to be fully hackable, with an emphasis on making experiments easy to validate.
+It is designed to be fully hackable, with an emphasis on approachability.
+Our goal is to bring ocean-based electrochemical capture to a wider audience!

 ## Hardware